Privacy Policy

 Third-party services

-The extension communicates only with the Happenings crawler and API services.
+The extension communicates only with the Tokoro crawler and API services.
 No data is shared with third-party analytics, advertising, or tracking services.

 Local storage